sudheerj/javascript-interview-questions/README.md

      **[⬆ Back to Top](#table-of-contents)**

 390. ### What is the purpose of queueMicrotask
-      1. The main purpose of the Microtask queue is to store the task that is to be executed after the main thread is executed completely, it executes before the tasks that are stored in callback queue/task queue.
+      1. The main purpose of the Microtask queue is to store the tasks that are to be executed after the main thread is completely executed, however it executes before the tasks that are stored in the callback queue/task queue.
+      2. Priority order: main thread > microtask queue > callback queue
-      2. Its has higher priority than tasks that are in callback queue.
+      3. It has a higher priority than the tasks in the callback queue.
-      3. Its stores Promise.resolve, Promise.reject, MutationObservers, interactionObservers whereas Callback queue stores the callback function of setTimeout , setInterval function.
+      4. It stores Promise.resolve, Promise.reject, MutationObservers, interactionObservers whereas Callback queue stores the callback functions of setTimeout and setInterval.

       ##### Example